gsl12/Tiny-M/usermods/all_metal_bed_undercarriage/README.md

 ## Rationale
 The existing bed mounts are made of ABS and flex somewhat.
 Making the entire bed undercarriage out of metal greatly reduces this flex.

+## Status

+  Alpha.
+Still testing.
+There could be some changes.

 ## BOM

 150mm Bed: